-You have not provided the required data on the test conditions, for the source substance (EC number: 245-890-3) you have chosen to read-across from to predict results for your Substance.
+You have not provided the required data on the test conditions, for the source substances you have chosen to read-across from to predict results for your Substance.

-As the data you have provided on this source substance did not include all of the required data on the test conditions, your predicted results for the Substance do not provide adequate and reliable coverage of the key parameters to be investigated.
-Therefore, a read across adaptation based on this study does not satisfy the requirements of Annex XI, Section 1.5 of REACH.
+As the data you have provided on the source substances does not include the required data on the test conditions, your predicted results for the Substance do not provide adequate and reliable coverage of the key parameters to be investigated.
+Therefore, it does not satisfy the requirements for a read-across approach according to Annex XI, Section 1.5 of REACH.